 Is it Safe to Buy Secondhand Equipment?

 Being a parent can be an expensive business, especially when it comes to kiting your baby or child out with all the equipment they need.
-Whilst it might be tempting to cut corners and save money by buying secondhand products, is it safe to purchase used equipment?
+While it might be tempting to cut corners and save money by buying secondhand products, is it safe to purchase used equipment?

 From the money saving point of view, the benefits in buying secondhand baby and child equipment are obvious.
-But whilst you might be saving a bit of cash, you could well be compromising your baby or child’s safety by purchasing secondhand.
+But while you might be saving a bit of cash, you could well be compromising your baby or child’s safety by purchasing secondhand.
 Not all secondhand products will have safety issues attached to them, but where major equipment is concerned – like a cot, stair gate or highchair – the risks are there.

 One of the main problems is that you may not know exactly how old a product is or what history it’s had.
-Another issue is that the safety standards for a product may have changed since the version you purchase, so you not end up with the latest or safest item.
+Another issue is that the Safety Standards for a product may have changed since the version you purchase, so you not end up with the latest or safest item.
 It’s also possible that safety issues with an item may have been discovered by the manufacturer since it was made or the product may have officially been recalled, but slipped through the net.

 It’s helpful to ask the seller questions or research the product number (if available) before you buy, but it’s never so easy to be 100% sure about all secondhand products.
 Even if you’re being given a secondhand item from a friend or family member, it’s not guaranteed to be safe for use now if it’s already been well used over the years.
 Don’t worry about offending a relative by not using a hand-me-down item – your child’s safety is paramount.